chibiboba/JS-120/Exam Part 2/Specifics Study Guide (copy).md

 - An object's internal `[[Prototype]]` property points to another object, and the object can delegate method calls to that other object.
 - Use `object.create` to create a new object that inherits properties from the prototype object.
   - It takes an object called the **prototype object** as argument, and returns a new object that inherits properties from the prototype object.
-  - The newly created object has access to all properties and methods that the prototype object provides.
+  - The newly created object has access to all properties and methods on the prototype object.
 - OLOO uses prototypal inheritance.
 - We've seen plenty of prototypal inheritance.
 For example:

 ```js
 // notice we're working with an object